Contact The Daily News

 Assistant sports editor

-Zach Piatt is a sophomore journalism major with a minor in sports studies.
+Zach Piatt is a junior journalism major with a minor in sports studies.
 He grew up in Fort Wayne, Indiana, and went to Northrop High School where he was introduced to journalism.
-Piatt began his writing career for The Ball State Daily News as a sports features reporter and currently covers football, men’s basketball and baseball.
+Piatt began his writing career for The Ball State Daily News as a sports reporter and currently covers football and baseball.
 Piatt believes everyone has a story that matters and is proud to have the privilege of telling those stories.

 Social media editor

-Michael Himes is a junior computer science major from Albany, Indiana.
+Will English is a junior computer science major from Indianapolis.
 This is his first position at The Ball State Daily News.
 As web developer, he works with the design team, as well as reporters, to make web pages for in-depth stories and special projects.
-When he graduates, Himes wants to return to Ball State for his master's degree and eventually become a programer.
+When he graduates, English wants to eventually get his masters in data science.

-Madison Freestone is a junior journalism news major minoring in history.
+Madison Freestone is a senior journalism major minoring in history.
 Her love of journalism began on a high school field trip to the IndyStar.
 She believes that everyone has a story worth hearing and that journalism is the key to a well-informed public.
-Freestone commutes from her hometown of Anderson, Indiana, and enjoys reading, playing video games and painting in her free time.
+Freestone was born in Anderson, Indiana, and attended Frankton High School.
+In her free time she enjoys reading, playing video games and painting.

-Emily Wright is a junior journalism graphics major with a minor in graphic arts technology.
+Emily Wright is a senior journalism graphics major with a minor in graphic arts technology.
 She grew up in Thorntown, Indiana, and came to Ball State to share her love for all things art and design through storytelling.
-Wright started working at The Daily News as a page designer during the Fall 2016 semester.
-She also worked as the design editor during the Fall 2018 semester before she was promoted to the position of creative director.
+Wright started working at The Daily News as a page designer during the fall 2016 semester.
+She also worked as the design editor during the fall 2018 semester before she was promoted to the position of creative director.
 In her current position, she oversees all design-related project and works closely with reporters, photographers, editors and designers alike.